cap-js/docs/node.js/cds-plugins.md

 :::

-Sometimes `cds-plugin.js` files can also be empty, for example if you plugin only registers new settings.
+Sometimes `cds-plugin.js` files can also be empty, for example if your plugin only registers new settings.